Joe Swash: Early work

 When Swash was seven, he made his first television appearance in an Andrex advertisement.
-In 1991 when he was 9 years old he played the role of a little boy pretending to be an orphan in You Rang M'Lord? then when he was eleven he was cast in the film The Adventures of Pinocchio, as The Fighting boy with Dawn French and Griff Rhys Jones and co-starring Jonathan Taylor Thomas, Richard Claxton and Correy Carrier.
-His character, known as Fighting Boy because he scuffled with Lampwick over a gun, was turned into a donkey after going on a Roller Coaster.
-He made minor appearances in several television series such as Casualty, The South Bank Show, The Bill, "Soldier Soldier" and Nickelodeon's LOL: Laugh Out Loud.
+In 1991, when he was nine years old he played the role of a little boy pretending to be an orphan in You Rang, M'Lord? then when he was eleven he was cast in the film The Adventures of Pinocchio, as The Fighting boy with Dawn French and Griff Rhys Jones, and co-starring Jonathan Taylor Thomas, Richard Claxton and Correy Carrier.
+His character, known as The Fighting Boy because he scuffled with Lampwick over a gun, was turned into a donkey after going on a Roller Coaster.
+He made minor appearances in several television series such as Casualty, The South Bank Show, The Bill, Soldier Soldier and Nickelodeon's LOL: Laugh Out Loud.
 In 2002, Joe Swash appeared as a participant in the ITV documentary Club Reps.

 EastEnders

 Swash was about to give up on the idea of becoming an actor when he gained a role in BBC One soap opera EastEnders.
 He was cast as Mickey Miller and made his first appearance in EastEnders in April 2003 as a recurring character.
 Owing to a positive viewer reception, producer Louise Berridge turned Mickey into a regular character, and his on-screen family arrived a year later, including Mickey's little sister Demi, played by Swash's real sister, Shana.
 His son, Harry Swash, also appeared in the soap as his niece Summer Swann for a minimal period.
 On 26 February 2008, it was announced that Joe Swash, along with the actor who plays his stepfather, David Spinx, were being written out of EastEnders in a "big explosive storyline".
 He made his final appearance in July 2008.
 Since the announcement of his departure, Swash has been critical of the direction producers took with his character.
 He has blamed his three-month screen absence in 2005 on Mickey becoming little more than "light-relief".

 However, he has expressed an interest in returning.
 He later reprised his role of Mickey Miller for two episodes on 19 and 20 September 2011, in order to coincide with his on screen brother's departure from the soap.
+He reprised the role for two episodes on 9 and 10 December 2024.